noahpierau/articles/decred-messaging-proposal.md

 2. while i don't know much about sound money, in two definitions i could find via duckduckgo it says: "Sound money is money that is not prone to sudden appreciation or depreciation in purchasing power over the long term" and "money not liable to sudden appreciation or depreciation in value : stable money".
 It seems the word "sound" does not really apply to DCR in this definition, because the price at which DCR was valued has changed significantly over the last few years.
 3. the RFP also promintently mentions "fairness" which is another questionable word choice.
 The question "fair for whom? " is relevant here.
 Maybe Decred is only fair to people who bought DCR for a low price?
 Because for others it may not feel fair.

+To me it seems that the suggested messaging is aimed at people who already understand the project and its fundamentals, not at random newcomers.
+This will make it difficult to grow Decred beyond the DCR bubble.

 ## Suggested changes

 Everyone has been invited to participate in the messaging RFP.
 To me, this symbolizes the true spirit of Decred: a digital collective of sovereign individuals who work together to create value.

 The core insight, to me, is that we live in disruptive times in which many activities are moving to the digital realm.
-Online collaboration with strangers is the next frontier for humanity.
+Online collaboration with strangers is the next challenge to solve for humanity.

-Let's explore Decred's positioning:
+Let's explore this positioning:

-    Insights - in current disruptive times, our lives are increasingly moving to the digital realm. we can not rely of previous financial system to preserve our wealth
+    Insights - in current disruptive times, our lives are increasingly moving to the digital realm. we cannot rely on old financial systems to preserve our wealth

     Problem - wealth is best protected when people work together. however, online collaboration to create, store and transact value is difficult (especially with strangers)

-    Solution - introducing Decred, a digital collective of sovereign individuals who create, store and transact value in a trustless way
+    Solution - introducing Decred, a digital collective of sovereign individuals who create, store, transact and govern value in a trustless way

     How it works - value can be created in multiple ways (code, content, art, music, video) and is stored and transacted in DCR

-What would the tagline change to?
+How would the tagline change?

-* Decred is a digital collective of sovereign individuals
+* Decred is a community of digital doomsday preppers
 * DCR is community money that is Secure, Adaptable, Sustainable